DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="movetemplatetofolder"></a>
 # **MoveTemplateToFolder**
-> Template MoveTemplateToFolder (string templateId, MoveTemplateData data)
+> TemplatePreview MoveTemplateToFolder (string templateId, MoveTemplateData data)

 Move Template to folder